-A healthy indoor climate is one with fresh air, moderate temperature, good acoustics, and no harmful radiations.
+Every company and organization wish for skilled and loyal employees, not only by the tasks they fullfill but good communication, engagement and initiatives are often what differs a market leader from their competitors.
+Therefore positive working conditions is a priority when a company is looking for a new location.
+A healthy indoor climate is one with fresh air, moderate temperature, good acoustics and without harmful radiations.
 Not only does it help create a safe living environment, it also enables people to be happier and more productive.

 At the heart of every healthy indoor climate is an efficient ventilation system.
-By pumping in fresh air, and evacuating used air, as per changes in occupancy, humidity, temperature, and radon levels etc., a ventilation system keeps a building’s atmosphere in check.
+By pumping in fresh air, and evacuating used air, as per changes in occupancy, humidity, temperature, and radon levels etc., a ventilation system keeps a building’s atmosphere stabile.

 In the following article, we will explain the different factors affecting indoor climate, and how you can keep your air quality optimized, according to global standards.